Summary

 If you are not eligible for PAV, there are a lot of alternatives available for personal alert systems, refer to Alternatives to PAV.

-Falls and mobility clinics (or falls and balance clinics) are specialist clinics for people who are having near-falls or falls, particularly where the cause is not known.
+A falls and balance clinic is a specialist service for people who are having near-falls or falls, particularly where the cause is not known.
+You can find a service near you at the National Ageing Research Institute.

 These clinics provide detailed assessments of your balance and mobility.
 Assessments are carried out by a multidisciplinary team, which may include a physiotherapist, occupational therapist, rehabilitation physician or geriatrician.
 The aim of the assessment is to: